Joe Hawkins

-Joe Hawkins (born 11 June 2002) is a Welsh international rugby union player who primarily plays centre for Ospreys in the United Rugby Championship.
-He has also represented Wales at international level, having made his test debut against Australia during the 2022 Autumn Internationals.
+Joe Hawkins (born 11 June 2002) is a Welsh international rugby union player who currently plays his club rugby at centre for Scarlets in the URC.
+Hawkins began his professional career with the Ospreys in the URC, before signing for Exeter in 2023.
+He represents Wales at international level, having made his test debut against Australia during the 2022 Autumn Internationals.
+He has 5 caps.